Protecting against the rise in home theft and burglary | News | Brit

 What you can do next

-As the risk landscape evolves, you are in a unique position to help your clients take a more proactive approach to protecting their homes and valuables.
+As the risk landscape evolves, you can help your clients take a more proactive approach to protecting their homes and valuables.
 The first step is encouraging clients to review and, if necessary, update their valuations.
 This is particularly important for items that may have appreciated in value, such as fine art, luxury watches, and jewellery.
 An outdated valuation not only affects replacement cost but could also delay or complicate a claim.

 It’s also vital to have an open discussion about the use of safes and the importance of proper storage.
 Even if clients believe their security systems are robust, failing to lock valuables away could invalidate their cover in the event of a theft.
 In many cases, it’s not about adding new protection but building habits around using the protection they already have.